DivyanshuSheth/spreadsheet-qa/README.md

 Question: What is the sum of the Series A and Series B funding?
 Get both amounts separately individually and sum them.

 Processing image: /home/dasheth/ema/spreadsheet-qa/data/pngs/page_0.png
-Answer: The spreadsheet only provides data related to Series A funding and does not contain any information on Series B funding.
+Answer: The image provided does not contain information about Series B funding.
 Category: No Info
-Explanation: The image is labeled 'Capitalization Table - Series A Only', and contains data related to only Series A funding across different shareholders and options.
-However, no entry or section corresponding to Series B funding is present in the provided spreadsheet.
+Explanation: The spreadsheet image only includes details about Series A funding, with no mention or data related to Series B funding.

 Processing image: /home/dasheth/ema/spreadsheet-qa/data/pngs/page_1.png
-Answer: The image does not contain information about Series A and Series B funding amounts, so the sum cannot be calculated.
+Answer: The image does not contain information about Series A and Series B funding amounts.
+Category: No Info
+Explanation: The spreadsheet image provided contains details about percent ownership, fully diluted shares, option pool shares, and outstanding shares, but it does not include any information about Series A and Series B funding amounts.

+Processing image: /home/dasheth/ema/spreadsheet-qa/data/pngs/page_2.png
+Answer: The spreadsheet does not provide explicit information about the Series B funding amount.
+Only the Series A funding amount is visible.
 Category: Incomplete Info
-Explanation: The provided spreadsheet image primarily includes information related to ownership percentages and shares (Fully Diluted Shares, Option Pool Shares, and Outstanding Shares).
-There are no details about Series A or Series B funding in the visible portion of the spreadsheet.
+Explanation: The Series A funding amount is $1,250,000 as shown in the 'Liquidation Preference Calculation' section.
+However, there is no information provided about Series B funding in the visible part of the spreadsheet.
 Partial answer found.
 Concatenating images for further analysis.

-Processing image: /home/dasheth/ema/spreadsheet-qa/data/pngs/page_2.png
+Processing image: /home/dasheth/ema/spreadsheet-qa/data/pngs/page_3.png
-Answer: $1,000,000 for Series A
+Answer: The sum of the Series A and Series B funding is $6,175,000.
+Series A funding is $2,000,000 and Series B funding is $4,175,000.
 Category: Relevant Info
-Explanation: The value for Series A Preferred Shares in the Summary Cap Table section of the spreadsheet shows 1,000,000.
-However, there is no information provided on Series B funding, which implies no such information exists in the image.
+Explanation: The Series A funding amount is listed as $2,000,000 and the Series B funding amount is listed as $4,175,000 in the 'Total Proceeds' row of the spreadsheet.
+Summing these amounts gives a total of $6,175,000.
 Complete answer found.
 Skipping further processing.
-Concatenated Answer: The image does not provide information on the Series A and Series B funding amounts.
-Concatenated Category: No Info
-Concatenated Explanation: The displayed spreadsheet is focused on percent ownership, fully diluted shares, option pool shares, and outstanding shares.
-There is no information about Series A or Series B funding amounts in the image.
 ```